-2019/2020 Adjustment Budget Speech by his worship the Mayor, Councillor MC Maphisa, at Abaqulusi Council Chambers, in February 2020 at a Council and Exco meeting.
+2021/2022 Adjustment Budget Speech by his worship the Mayor, Councillor MC Maphisa, at Abaqulusi Council Chambers on the th of February 2022 at a Council meeting.

-Mr Speaker, I wish to present an overview of the adjustment budget for the 2019/2020 budget year.
+Mr Speaker, I wish to present an overview of the adjustment budget for the 2021/2022 budget year.
 This adjustment document is prepared in terms of the Municipal Budget and Reporting Regulations.

-With the tabling and approval of the 2019/2020 budget, a strong focus is placed on Service Delivery and fighting poverty.
+With the tabling and approval of the 2021/2022 budget, a strong focus is placed on Service Delivery and fighting poverty.